 The carrom board game can be played by individuals or in pairs.
-Minimum 2 and maximum of 4 players are required to play the game.
-Due to the popularity of the game, there are many carrom apps that make it convenient for carrom game lovers to play the fun game online.
-There are a few strategic shots in carrom that everyone tries to play to win a game.
+A minimum of 2 and a maximum of 4 players are required to play the game.
+Due to the game’s popularity, many carrom apps make it convenient for carrom game lovers to play the fun game online.
+There are a few strategic shots in the carrom that everyone tries to play to win a game.
 Let’s take a look at them:

 A side shot aims at either pocketing a carrom man or making it difficult for the opponent to pocket that carrom man.
 This shot is played in such a way that it strikes the carrom man from a side and sends it in the opposite direction.
 For example, if the striker hits a carrom man from the left, the carrom man will go in the opposite direction, i.e. to the right.

 This shot is typically played in the beginning.
 When all the carrom men are at the center of the board, you have to focus on two carrom men place adjacent to each other.
 Flick the striker between the spaces of two carrom men.
 This way, the two carrom men will go in two different directions and these are likely to be pocketed in two different pockets in the opposite direction.
 Thus, you will be able to score two carrom men at once at the start of the game.